Frequently Asked Questions

 - May I submit an Individual Paper for consideration?

-The proposal submission deadline is November 15, 2017 at 5:00pm Eastern.
+The original proposal submission deadline has been extended to November 30, 2017 at 5:00pm Eastern.
 All proposals must be submitted by this time.
 No exceptions

 AAS Membership is not required to submit a proposal to the AAS-in-Asia Call for Proposals nor is it required in order to present at the conference.